-- 1 Tbsp butter - sub vegan butter if needed
+- 1 tablespoon butter - sub vegan butter if needed

 For the caramel

-- 1 Tbsp coconut cream - this is the cream at the top of a can of coconut milk
+- 1 tablespoon coconut cream - this is the cream at the top of a can of coconut milk

-- 1 tsp almond butter - sub sunflower butter to make nut free
+- 1 teaspoon almond butter - sub sunflower butter to make nut free

 - Add the diced apples to a pot along with the butter, coconut sugar, cinnamon, nutmeg, and cloves.
 Heat on the stove over medium heat until soft (this will take about 10 minutes).
 Set aside to cool down.